 Sweeping the floor - Sweeping the kitchen floor is actually a difficult skill to learn.
 I teach the children the process of sweeping under the table and the importance of creating a pile.

 Using a dustpan and broom - This is great for younger kids as it is just the right size for them to hold and they can start by cleaning up the mess they make themselves!

-Answering the phone - I teach them what I would like them to say and not what I would like them to say (mum is on the toilet doing a poo! haha!).
+Answering the phone - I teach them what I would like them to say and not what I would like them to say (example: mum is on the toilet...).
 I teach them to speak clearly and to ask people to call back if needed.

 Answering the door - We teach our children that they are not to answer the door until an adult is with them.
-We have even organised someone to come over to trick them to test to see if they will follow our instructions to keep them safe.
+They can speak through the door and when they hear a knock they need to come and find me right away.

 I want my kids to grow up independent and responsible.
 To be able to take care of themselves and their future families.
 Yes, it does take a lot of effort and planning and patience but the results are wonderful.
 Children who are motivated and happy and getting themselves organised gives me so much free time to do the things that I want to do.

 We still have a long way to go around here but now that I am getting back on track I hope to see some sensational results.

 Does anyone have any other great ideas to teach your kids?